 For Qualitative Analysis:

 In classical qualitative analysis, one or more chemical reagents are added to the analyte.
 The identity of the analyte can be determined by studying chemical reactions and their components.
 The added reagents are selected to react selectively with one or a single class of chemical compounds to produce a distinct reaction product.
-In certain cases, the reaction product is a precipitate, a gas, or a coloured substance.
+In certain cases, the reaction product is a precipitate, a gas, or a colored substance.

 Take, for example, copper(II), which reacts with ammonia to form a deep blue copper-ammonia complex.
 Similarly, dissolved lead(II) reacts with chromate-containing solutions to produce yellow lead chromate.
 The same method can be used to qualitatively test negative ions (anions) and positive ions (cations).
 A common example is a reaction between carbonates and strong acids, which results in the formation of carbon dioxide gas bubbles.